tom-leamon/design-patterns-JS/docs.md

 ```

 ### Iterator
-accesses the elements of an object sequentially without exposing its underlying representation.
+Accesses the elements of an object sequentially without exposing its underlying representation.
 ##### iterator_es6.js
 ```Javascript
 class Iterator {